Henry John Temple, 3rd Viscount Palmerston: Denmark

-The Prussian Prime Minister Otto von Bismarck wanted to annex the Danish duchy of Schleswig and the neighboring German duchy of Holstein, whose Duke was the King of Denmark, chiefly for its port of Kiel, and had an alliance with Austria for this purpose.
+The Prussian Prime Minister Otto von Bismarck wanted to annex the Danish Duchy of Schleswig and the neighboring German Duchy of Holstein, whose Duke was the King of Denmark, chiefly for its port of Kiel, and had an alliance with Austria for this purpose.
+This was part of the longstanding Schleswig–Holstein question.
 In a speech to the Commons on 23 July 1863, Palmerston said the British government, like those of France and Russia, wished that "the independence, the integrity, and the rights of Denmark may be maintained.
 We are convinced—I am convinced at least—that if any violent attempt were made to overthrow those rights and interfere with that independence, those who made the attempt would find in the result that it would not be Denmark alone with which they would have to contend".
 Palmerston's stance derived from the traditional belief that France was the greater threat to Britain and was much stronger than Austria and Prussia.
 In any case, France and Britain were at odds over Poland, and Paris refused to cooperate with London on the Danish crisis.
 Public opinion in Britain was strongly pro-Danish, thanks especially to the Danish princess who married the Prince of Wales.
 However Queen Victoria was intensely pro-German and strongly urged against threatening war.
 Palmerston himself favoured Denmark but he also had long been pacifistic in this matter and did not want Britain to become militarily involved.

 For five months Bismarck did nothing.
 However, in November the Danish government instituted a new constitution whereby Schleswig was bound closer to Denmark.
 By the year's end, the Prussian and Austrian armies had occupied Holstein and were massing on the River Eider, the border with Schleswig.
 On 1 February 1864, the Prussian-Austrian armies invaded Schleswig, and ten days afterwards the Danish government requested British help to resist this.
 Russell urged Palmerston to send a fleet to Copenhagen and persuade Napoleon III that he should mobilise his French soldiers on the borders of Prussia.

 Palmerston replied that the fleet could not do much to assist the Danes in Copenhagen and that nothing should be done to persuade Napoleon to cross the Rhine.
 Britain had a small army and it had no powerful ally to help.
 Bismarck remarked that the Royal Navy lacked wheels—it was powerless on land where the war would be fought.
 In April Austria's navy was on its way to attack Copenhagen.
 Palmerston told the Austrian ambassador that if his fleet entered the Baltic to attack Denmark the result would be war with Britain.
 The ambassador replied that the Austrian navy would not enter the Baltic and it did not do so.